claudielarouche/claudielarouche/pages/save_orleans_earlyon.md

 - When was this decision made?
 - How long has the Board known?
-- Why were families, staff, and operators not consulted?
+- Why were families and operators not consulted?
 - What alternatives were considered?
 - Where is the EarlyON funding being redirected?
-- Why not relocate the program to **Chapel Hill** (which has capacity)?
-- Why not move it back to **Divine Infant**?
+- Why not relocate the program to another Orléans school, such as **Chapel Hill** (which has capacity) or back to **Divine Infant**?

 ## 📍 Why the Remaining Centres Cannot Absorb Demand

 ### Centrum (46 minutes walk from Charlemagne)
 - Over capacity
-- Limited days due to French-only programming & sensory-friendly programming
 - Cannot absorb hundreds of displaced families

 ### Orleans Resurrection Lutheran Church (1 hour 14 minutes walk from Charlemagne)